chris-lesage/rigmarole-tools/README.md

 to load a modelled shape into a blendshape which already exists without having to delete the existing target and reload it.
 Tools like this already exist in Maya and the Shape Editor, but I'll integrate it into the BS Tools.
+This tool supports component and soft selections, so you can blend in portions of other shapes.

 3. Split by Soft Selection - This takes a selection and splits between what is selected and what isn't.
 This is very useful for isolating the upper eyelid